The return to the hard state of GX 339-4 as seen by Suzaku: Results

-The best fit parameters obtained with this model are reported in Tab. \ref{tabparam3}.
+The best fit parameters obtained with these models are reported in Tab. \ref{tabparam3}. { Note that the fits are always better with {\sc eqpair} than with a power law.
+The lack of a low energy roll-over in this latter case could explain the larger residuals observed in the soft band ($<$ 2 keV).
+The best fit parameters are however qualitatively similar between the two models, the main difference being the reflection component in OBS1 which has a lower flux and lower ionization with the use of a power law continuum.
+But $R_{in}$ is still well constrained to a small value $\sim$ 15 $R_g$ in this observation.
+Note also that the ionization parameter is not larger in OBS3 compared to the other observations and then does not support the presence of a more ionized iron line as suggested by the fits between 3 and 10 keV with a simple gaussian (see Sect. \ref{secge3kev}).} \\

+Since both models (with a power law or {\sc eqpair} for the continuum) give similar parameter constraints and since the fits with {\sc eqpair} gives always a better $\chi^2$, from now on we will only discuss the results obtained with this model.
 We find good fits in all cases but OBS1 for which some features are still present in the soft energy range ($<$ 1 keV, see next section).
 The unfolded spectra as well as the data/model ratios of each observation are reported in Fig. \ref{fiteqpair}.
-In order to make a direct comparison to the {\sc diskbb + power law + gaussian} fits discussed in Sect. \ref{secxisge07} (and reported in Tab. \ref{tabparam2}), we have computed the corresponding $\chi^2/dof$ of these new fits but limited to the 0.7-10 keV energy range.
+In order to make a direct comparison to the {\sc diskbb + power law + gaussian} fits below 10 keV discussed in Sect. \ref{secxisge07} (and reported in Tab. \ref{tabparam2}), we have computed the corresponding $\chi^2/dof$ of these new fits but limited to the 0.7-10 keV energy range.
 We find the following values: 530/382, 401/382, 392/379, 417/372 and 355/341 for the five (from OBS1 to OBS5) observations respectively.
 The improvement of the fits in the 0.7-10 keV energy range with the blurred ionized reflection model are really significant for OBS1 and OBS2 with $\Delta\chi^2=$ 49 and 27 for two less degrees of freedom.
 No significant improvement is obtained for the other observations, potentially because of their lower statistics. \\

 The hard to soft compactnesses ratio $l_h/l_s$ increases smoothly all along the monitoring in agreement with the observed spectral hardening (see Tab. \ref{tabparam}).
 It is of the order of 5-8 suggesting a photon starved geometry for the hot corona.
 On the other hand, the hot corona optical depth, $\tau$, increases significantly between OBS1 and OBS2 by a factor $\sim$4 and then stays roughly constant of the order of $\sim$ 2-3.
 Concerning the ionization parameter, apart from OBS2, it is relatively high (with admittedly large error bars) of the order of $\xi_{ref}\sim$1000, suggesting a ionized reflecting medium.\\